-Across Europe Research and Innovation is identified as one of the key drivers that will enable the European economy to get back on track.
-Europe is facing many challenges, and needs to create job opportunities for all – especially the young, make companies more competitive in the global market, solve the challenges of an ageing population, secure resources like food and fuel, fight global warming, and improve smart and green transport.
+Across Europe, Research and Innovation is identified as one of the key drivers that will enable the European economy to get back on track.
+Europe is facing many challenges, and needs to create job opportunities for all – especially the young.
+It needs to make companies more competitive in the global market, solve the challenges of an ageing population, secure resources like food and fuel, fight global warming, and improve smart and green transport.

 While ideas need an innovation-friendly environment to grow and become products or services that will benefit citizens and economies, Europe faces multiple hurdles, like weaknesses in public education and innovation systems, poor availability of finance, costly patenting, outdated regulations and procedures, slow standard-setting, failure to use public procurement strategically, and fragmented efforts among member countries and regions.
 By improving conditions and access to finance for Research and Innovation in Europe, innovative ideas can be turned into products and services that create growth and jobs.

 The Innovation Union, the European Union’s new flagship initiative to address the R&I challenge, forms part of the Europe 2020 strategy to create smart, sustainable and inclusive growth.
-The initiative aims at making Europe a world-class performer in science, revolutionising the way the public and private sectors work together, notably through Innovation Partnerships, and removing bottlenecks – creating an internal market for skills, patents, venture capital, innovation procurement and standard setting to foster ideas being quickly implemented on the market.
+The initiative aims at making Europe a world-class performer in science, revolutionising the way the public and private sectors work together, notably through Innovation Partnerships, and removing bottlenecks, thus creating an internal market for skills, patents, venture capital, innovation procurement and standard setting to foster ideas that are quickly implemented in the market.
 Beneficiaries of the Innovation Union initiative are citizens and public authorities, entrepreneurs and industry/business, and researchers and engineers.

-The financial instrument implementing Europe’s new R&I strategy is Horizon 2020, succeeding the FP7 which, together with CIP, have been EU’s main instruments for funding research in Europe in the period 2007-2013.
-Horizon 2020 is the biggest EU R&I programme ever, with nearly €80 billion of funding for 2014-2020 – in addition to the private investment that this funds will attract.
-Seen as a means to drive economic growth and create jobs, Horizon 2020 places emphasis on excellent science, industrial leadership and tackling of societal challenges, is open to everyone, and will be complemented by further measures to complete and further develop the European Research Area.
+The financial instrument implementing Europe’s new R&I strategy is Horizon 2020, succeeding the FP7 which, together with CIP, have been EU’s main instruments for funding research in Europe during the period 2007-2013.
+Horizon 2020 is the biggest EU R&I programme ever, with nearly €80 billion in funding for 2014-2020 – in addition to the private investment that this fund will attract.
+Seen as a means to drive economic growth and create jobs, Horizon 2020 places emphasis on excellence in science, industrial leadership and societal challenges.
+It is open to everyone, and will be complemented by further measures to complete and further develop the European Research Area.

-PLANET’s research & innovation activities and services focus on the development of innovative methods, scenarios and models that anticipate and shape the future evolution of knowledge society; evaluation and validation of advanced technological solutions in real business/organisational settings; development of market studies and business plans for the future exploitation and deployment of R&I results; support to EU R&I international cooperation policy development; provision of training and support to users of R&I results and newcomers in the R&I programmes.
+PLANET’s research & innovation activities and services focus on the development of innovative methods, scenarios and models that anticipate and shape the future evolution of knowledge in society.
+Focus is also placed on the evaluation and validation of advanced technological solutions in real business/organisational settings; development of market studies and business plans for the future exploitation and deployment of R&I results; support to EU R&I international cooperation policy development; provision of training and support to users of R&I results and newcomers in the R&I programmes.